 The University does not permit the use (or storage) of fireworks, similar pyrotechnics or the release of sky lanterns on University grounds or within University residences (unless part of a centrally organised event where appropriate permission has been obtained).

-With regard to festivals and celebrations: students are allowed to decorate residences as long as the decorations are not obstructive to the general function of the residences, do not obstruct fire safety equipment and exits and are not readily combustible i.e. paper chains across kitchen ceilings.
-Please use LED type lights and ensure that they are not left unattended or left on overnight.
-Please remove decorations at the end of the celebration or at the end of term.
-Please do not use spray imitation snow in residences.
+Students are allowed to decorate residences as long as the decorations are not obstructive to the general function of the residences, do not obstruct fire safety equipment and exits and are not readily combustible i.e. paper chains across kitchen ceilings.
+Do not use spray imitation snow in residences.

-In order for the residences to retain a pleasant and harmonious appearance for all students, please do not display flags, posters, notices, etc. in or from the window of the residences.
-Exceptions can be made during events of significant importance such as student elections and international events such as the World Cup.
+In order for the residences to retain a pleasant and harmonious appearance for all students, please do not display flags, posters, notices, etc. in, written-on or from the windows of residences.
+Exceptions can be made during events of significant importance such as student elections and international events such as World Cup Football.

 Electrical appliances may be operated only from the fixed power points provided.
 Students may not install any additional electrical wiring, computer cabling, television receivers or telephones.

 No additional space heating appliance may be used without permission from the local Residential Life Team.
 Cooking and other domestic appliances such as microwaves, toasters, kettles, beverage makers, rice cookers, deep fat fryers, humidifiers, fridges and freezers may constitute fire hazards and as such are not allowed in study bedrooms without prior approval of the Residential Life Team.